mac-comp381/swift-optional-desugaring/README.md

-# Swift optional desugaring
+# Swift Optional Desugaring

-### Setup
+## Setup

-Make sure you have installed Swift according to the instructions from you earlier assignment.
+[Install Swift](https://www.swift.org/install/).
+Post in the class channel if you encounter problems!
+If you do, there’s a good chance you’re not the only one.

 Open a terminal / console **in this project’s directory**, and run the tests: